 This urban celebration is a living part of Finland’s national cultural heritage that brings nostalgia to the fore.
 Organised in a museum setting, the festival has accommodated fresh and traditional perspectives on the Finnish Midsummer holiday since as far back as 1954.

 |Festival address||Seurasaari, Helsinki Festival on map|

 |Phone||+358 40 649 3040|

 |Office||Huvila 3, Seurasaari, FI-00250 Helsinki|

-A unique event providing the coolest folk music in an openly experimental style that draws on tradition and respects the folk heritage.
-The biggest winter happening in the world of folk music and dance will kick off this very special festival year on 13-14 January 2017 as we celebrate our 22nd season on the theme of one hundred years of Finnish independence.
+2018: A unique event providing the coolest folk music in an openly experimental style that draws on tradition and respects the folk heritage.
+The biggest winter happening in the world of folk music and dance will kick off the Finnish festival year on 12-13 January 2018 as we celebrate our 23rd season on the theme of “With all the trimmings – the living heritage of folk music and dance”.
 Folklandia is backed by the main organisations, events and educational institutions in the field of folk music and dance.

-Bluegrass, polska, fado, klezmer, jazz and many other musical styles have resounded through the summer nights of Haapavesi in recent years.
-Poignant, high standard church concerts will captivate audiences as the 2017 festival continues our uncompromising artistic policy of providing a platform for new folk music and other genres.
-The 31st folk course will remain the core of this international event.
+Bluegrass, polska, fado, Irish folk, jazz and many other musical styles have resounded through the summer nights of Haapavesi in recent years.
+Poignant, high standard church concerts will captivate audiences as the 2018 festival celebrates 30 years of providing a platform for new folk music and other genres.
+The 32nd folk course will remain the core of this international event.

 The delightfully laid back approach, top class performers and uniquely homespun mood of this extraordinary skiffle music event creates a package that major festivals can only aspire to, so be sure to save the third weekend in July for the most interesting and good-humoured celebration of the Finnish cultural summer!